Michaelis, Michelskirche or just “Michel”, St.

 If it's Baroque it must be "Michel"

-The interior of the St. Michealis was designed to hold 3000 of the city’s protestant Lutherans, in white with gold leaf decoration in theater like seating for the performance of massive organ.
+The interior of the St. Michealis was designed to hold 3000 of the city’s protestant Lutherans, in white with gold leaf decoration in theater like seating for the performances of its massive organ.
 The altar is almost 50 feet high and the pulpit rises up over the pews with almost the feeling of today’s revival mega churches.
-Musical performances are still a regular attraction at St. Michael’s especially Handel and Hamburg hometown boys Mendelssohn and Brahms.
-The church’s viewing platform in the bell tower can be reached by elevator or stairs, with the interior of its wood over brick construction visible.
+Musical performances are still a regular attraction at St. Michael’s, especially Handel and Hamburg hometown boys Mendelssohn and Brahms.
+The church’s viewing platform in the bell tower can be reached by elevator or stairs, with seperate admission, with the interior of its wood over brick construction visible.

 Michaelskirche is located in the Neustadt area of the city near the port over which it's clock tower provides breathtaking views (See Tour Hamburg Harbor).
 This was the area of the city which grew in the 1600’s with the trade growth outside the original medieval section almost no longer to be recognized.
 Admission fees to the tower and music performance information at Saint Michealis can be found on the web at www.hauptkirchen.de (unfortunately in German) which also has information about the city’s other four main churches.
 The church can be visited as part of the Hamburg City Walk "Port Promenade" and many city bus tours make it one of their main stops for the church and the medieval shopping street nearby. © Bargain Travel Europe